Shreyas911/sicopolis/docs/sphinx/source/AD/sicopolis_ad_config.rst

 * Locate the file ``sico_environment.sh`` in the directory ``sicopolis/runs``, open it with a text editor, and replace the "Default" entry for ``SICO_INSTITUTION`` by the name of your institution (max.
 256 characters).
 This is just for bookkeping purposes.

 * Ensure that the Tapenade files are stored in ``src/pop_push``.
 This makes the Tapenade subroutines accessible to the compiler.
 The simplest way to do it is to copy the version available in ``test_ad/pop_push``.
+Run the following command from the root directory of the repository.

 ::

     cp -r test_ad/pop_push src/

+Now, you are ready to use SICOPOLIS-AD v2, as described in :ref:`Running SICOPOLIS-AD v2 <running>`!